wp-plugins/wcp-contact-form/readme.txt

 If this option is enabled, but you doesn't TinyMCE toolbar button after the page refresh, please let us know about this issue in the [Support Tab](http://wordpress.org/support/plugin/wcp-contact-form) or directly via [our site](http://wpdemo.webcodin.com/stay-in-touch/).
 Also, you can manually add following shordcode into the TinyMCE editor area: [wcp_contactform id="wcpform_1"].

-More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).
+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = Where can I find received messages =